openwdl/wdl/SPEC.md

 Reads a tab-separated value (TSV) file representing the names and values of the members of any number of `Object`s.
 Trailing end-of-line characters (`\r` and `\n`) are removed from each line.

-There must be a header row with the names of the object members.
+The first line of the file must be a header row with the names of the object members.
 The names in the first row must be unique; if there are any duplicate names, an error is raised.

 There are any number of additional rows, where each additional row contains the values of an object corresponding to the member names.
 Each row in the file must have the same number of fields as the header row.
 All of the `Object`'s values are of type `String`.

+If the file is empty or contains only a header line, an empty array is returned.

 **Parameters**